plutov/packagemain/16-wails-desktop-app/README.md

 ## App

 I will build a very simple app to display CPU Usage of my machine in real time.
-And if you have a time and like Wails, you can come up with something more creative and complex.
+And if you have time and like Wails, you can come up with something more creative and complex.

 ## Installation

 Wails CLI can be installed with `go get`.
 After installation, you should set it up using `wails setup` command.

 ```
-go get -u github.com/wailsapp/wails/cmd/wails
+go get github.com/wailsapp/wails/cmd/wails
 wails setup
 ```